Over 35,000 people detained and 17,000 arrested since July 15 coup attempt

 State crackdown has also seen at least 81,000 fired or suspended

-As Turkey returns to some degree of normality following the July 15 coup attempt, which claimed the lives of at least 240 people and 40 coup plotters, the government has wasted little time in their response.
+Turkey is slowly returning to some degree of normalcy following the attempted coup, which claimed the lives of 246 people and 24 coup plotters.
+As the government reasserted its authority, it wasted little time in its response.

-The country’s Prime Minister Binali Yildirim quickly made public addresses denouncing the failed military uprising.
-While President Recep Tayyip Erdogan vowed to seek revenge for “a clear crime of treason” in an exclusive interview with CNN.
+The country’s Prime Minister Binali Yildirim quickly made public addresses denouncing the failed military uprising, while Erdogan vowed to seek revenge for “a clear crime of treason” in an exclusive interview with CNN.

 35,022 – Number of people detained